wp-plugins/robo-gallery/readme.txt

 Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

+= How to define custom link for some gallery images? =

+Every gallery image have additional fields where you can define custom link, title, description.
+All this options you can find in gallery images manager, inside general gallery settings

 = How to change font size of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview